Buying and Building Arenas

 Choosing the Right Excavator/Contractor

 When choosing an excavator to build an arena, it is important to work with someone who has experience in building arenas and with horses.
 If the excavator does not have horse experience, have them consult with someone who does.
 Different types of riders will have various needs that one should determine up front.
 As Feuz mentioned, English riders often want less sand and a harder surface than a roper or cutter might.
-From the levelling to footing to drainage, it is important to have an arena that is built correctly and not to “cut corners.”
+From the leveling to footing to drainage, it is important to have an arena that is built correctly and not to “cut corners.”

 More than Just an Arena